MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/f5-integration.md

    ![Diagram of integration architecture.](./media/f5-integration/integration-flow-diagram.png)

-1. In the portal, a user selects an application icon, resolving URL to the SAML SP (BIG-IP)
+1. Users select an application icon in the portal, resolving URL to the SAML SP (BIG-IP)
 2. BIG-IP redirects the user to the SAML identity provider (IdP), Microsoft Entra ID, for preauthentication
 3. Microsoft Entra ID processes Conditional Access policies and [session controls](~/identity/conditional-access/concept-conditional-access-session.md) for authorization
-4. The user retuns to BIG-IP, and presents the SAML claims issued by Microsoft Entra ID
+4. Users retun to BIG-IP, and present the SAML claims issued by Microsoft Entra ID
 5. BIG-IP requests session information for [SSO](~/identity/hybrid/connect/how-to-connect-sso.md) and [role-based access control (RBAC)](/azure/role-based-access-control/overview) to the published service
 6. BIG-IP forwards the client request to the back-end service